Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 If I change any of the other percentages, this is the area that takes the hammering / gets the bonus.

 Tip: I used to ransack the entire pot in one go.
 But now I transfer a weekly wage into my Fort Knox account.
 This makes personal finance budgeting easier.
-Also if there’s a work lull, there’s the reassurance I have X number of weeks covered.
+Also there’s the reassurance I have X number of weeks covered if a work lull hits.

 25% Tax/NI

 I’m a UK basic rate tax payer so assumed this should be 20%.
 But you MUST account for National Insurance Class 4 contributions.
-At the time of writing, these are a whopping 9% of any profits over £9,500 ish.
+These are 6% on any profits over £12,500 ish.
 Check out Self-employed National Insurance by gov.uk for the current rate.

 What are Payments on Account?
 Once your profits exceed £1,000, HMRC will ask for advance payments of half your previous year’s tax bill in January and July .